 Some specialists suggest it is because of the ever-increasing demands of the modern world coupled with the onslaught of mobile phones and social media.

-This post will examine some of the classic symptoms of anxiety, together with some more unusual symptoms so that you can assess if your anxiety levels are too high for good health.
+This post will examine some of the classic anxiety symptoms, together with some more unusual anxiety symptoms so that you can assess if your anxiety levels are too high for good health.

 Classic Anxiety Symptoms